Student Handbook and Expectations

 Absences accrue when students miss appointments OR if they miss additional days.
 Parents are contacted when absences occur.

-- Parents are contacted about the absences.
+Parents are contacted about the absences.
 If an excuse is provided, absences are excused.
-BCVS follows the protocol for excusing absences outlined in school board policy.
+BCVSS follows the protocol for excusing absences outlined in school board policy.

 Consequences for repeat appearances on Academic Intervention

-Must report to a BCVS location one day per week and meet with mentor teacher
+Must report to a BCVSS location one day per week and meet with mentor teacher

 Second consecutive occurrence

-· Must report to a BCVS location twodays per week
+· Must report to a BCVSS location two days per week

 · Parent meeting with mentor teacher, student, & administration